kkeaveney/GenzCollectibles/README.md

 # NFT Collectibles Masterclass project deployed on Ethereum networks

 ### About

-NFT Collectibles Masterclass project deployed to Ethereum networks
+GenzCollectibles deployed to Ethereum networks

 ### Technology Stack and Tools